 Continuing a trend that has persisted for the last decade, the majority (nearly 80%) of people newly diagnosed were from the eastern part of the Region, 17% from the western part and 4% from the central part.
 This contributes to an estimated 2.4 million people living with HIV in the Region, among whom more than a quarter are estimated to be unaware of their infection.

-Despite the progress in achieving universal access to HIV prevention, treatment, care and support across the Region over the last decade, the response to the HIV epidemic still faces many challenges.
+Despite the progress towards achieving universal access to HIV prevention, treatment, care and support across the Region over the last decade, the response to the HIV epidemic still faces many challenges.

-- Low access to treatment: Access to life-saving antiretroviral therapy is inadequate in a number of European countries; as a result, patients who need the therapy often do not receive it.
-Lack of access to treatment reduces the incentive to get tested, as does fear of discrimination and stigmatization.
-In eastern and central Europe, only 21% of all people estimated to be living with HIV (diagnosed and undiagnosed) were receiving it in 2015.
+Access to HIV treatment is low in a number of countries, notably in the eastern part of the Region.
+As a result, too many people are developing AIDS and dying from AIDS-related causes in this part of the Region.
+Lack of access to treatment also reduces the incentive to take an HIV test, as does fear of discrimination and stigmatization.
+In eastern Europe and central Asia, only 28% [22–32%] of all people estimated to be living with HIV (diagnosed and undiagnosed) were receiving ART at the end of 2016.

 TB remains one of the leading causes of death among PLHIV.
 The risk of developing TB is far greater for PLHIV if the HIV infection is not treated.
 During the last decade, the percentage of incident TB cases who were coinfected with HIV increased four-fold, from 3% to 12%.

 Almost three quarters of PLHIV in the Region are also chronically infected with the hepatitis C virus (HCV).
 The people most at risk of HIV/HCV coinfection are people who inject drugs and men who have sex with men.
 Coinfection can lead to life-threatening liver failure.
 Hepatitis is difficult and costly to treat, and this situation is likely to lead to tens of thousands of unnecessary deaths in the years to come.